MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-11.4.0/new-azureps-module-az.md

 Az.
 Critical issues are implemented on the last two versions of Az.

-Because Az PowerShell modules now have all the capabilities of AzureRM PowerShell modules and more, we'll retire AzureRM PowerShell modules on February 29, 2024.
+Because Az PowerShell modules now have all the capabilities of AzureRM PowerShell modules and more, we've deprecated the AzureRM PowerShell modules as of February 29, 2024.

-To avoid service interruptions, [update your scripts](https://aka.ms/azpsmigrate) that use AzureRM PowerShell modules to use Az PowerShell modules by February 29, 2024.
-To automatically update your scripts, follow the
+To avoid service interruptions, [update your scripts](https://aka.ms/azpsmigrate) that use AzureRM PowerShell modules to use Az PowerShell modules.
+To automatically update your scripts, follow the [quickstart guide](/powershell/azure/quickstart-migrate-azurerm-to-az-automatically).
-[quickstart guide](/powershell/azure/quickstart-migrate-azurerm-to-az-automatically).

 ## Data collection